fourkitchens/careers/README.md

 8. What are the different types of HTTP requests.
 9. How is a session represented in the browser?
 10. Describe how Apache and PHP work together.
-11. How is a session represented in the browser?

 **Drupal backend**